n-grace-henry/MS-Thesis/march_progress_log.md

 Doing derivatization of the 4 standards.
 Chem doesn't mix great with sample because there was still so much goo leftover.
 Samples will be left to dry over night to make sure that they are fully dry.

+## 2023-03-08
+The 2 mL standards have large crystalized looking chunks and the buffer water mostly dissolved this but not everything.
+The 0.2 mL samples look pretty good.
+Doing liquid-liquid extraction today and getting samples into the GC vials.